An introduction to the categorical p-adic Langlands program: Moduli stacks of (ϕ,Γ) -modules: the analytic case

 One important difference with the classical case of vector bundles on algebraic curves is that the map is neither proper nor surjective (and a similar remark applies to more general parabolic subgroups as well).
-The reason that the map is not surjective is simply the reason that not every Galois representation (or more generally not every $(\varphi,\Gamma)$-module) is trianguline.
+The $(\varphi,\Gamma)$-modules in the image of this map are all trianguline, as the $(\varphi,\Gamma)$-modules over $\overline{\mathfrak{X}}_B^{\rm naive}$, and hence over $\overline{\mathfrak{X}}_B$, admit a complete $\varphi$ and $\Gamma$-stable flag after inverting $t$, by the very definition of $\overline{\mathfrak{X}}_B^{\rm naive}$, compare Remark \ref{EHremexteriorpowers} for the image of this flag under the Plücker embedding.
+This implies that $\overline{\beta}_B$ is not surjective, as not every Galois representation (or more generally not every $(\varphi,\Gamma)$-module) is trianguline (or equivalently: trianguline after inverting $t$).
 The easiest way to see this is to compare the dimensions of the stacks $\mathfrak{X}_d$ and $\mathfrak{X}_B$ (or of some related rigid analytic spaces of Galois representations).

-The failure of properness is explained in Remark \ref{EH:rem density of XB} below.
-We state the following results/expectations that should clarify differences and similarities with the algebraic situation.
+The morphism $\overline{\beta}_B$ fails to be proper as well, as will be explained in Remark \ref{EH:rem density of XB} below.
+Failure of properness and surjectivity are two (at the first glance surprising) differences from the classical situation of stacks of vector bundles on an algebraic curve.
+The following theorem however explains that $\overline{\beta}_B$ is still rather close to being proper.